The Little Boats of Fogo Island

-Join us in the lounge for traditional cocktails as we walk you through the cultural history of Fogo Island and its traditional trading partners.
+Gather in the lounge as we walk you through the cultural history of Fogo Island and its traditional trading partners.
 Ask about the story of the lost punt, circa 1950, and you will hear about the two daughters who launched for a row, returned to tie off their boat, which later drifted away and was never to be found.

-Join us for dinner in our dining room; named among the top 3 “Best New Restaurants of Canada” by enRoute magazine.
+Join us for dinner in our Dining Room.
 Continue to immerse yourself in outport life with locally sourced produce, fish and game while the waves of the Atlantic crash and, season permitting, punts row just beyond your table setting.